slevithan/oniguruma-parser/src/optimizer/README.md

-# oniguruma-parser: Optimizer module
+# `oniguruma-parser`: Optimizer module

+[Oniguruma](https://github.com/kkos/oniguruma) is an advanced regular expression engine written in C that's used in Ruby (via a fork named Onigmo), PHP (`mb_ereg`, etc.), TextMate grammars (used by VS Code, GitHub, Shiki, etc. for syntax highlighting), and many other tools.

-The optimizer transforms an Oniguruma pattern into an optimized version of itself.
-Optimization includes both minification and changes that improve performance.
-Optimized regexes match exactly the same strings.
+`onigurua-parser`'s optimizer transforms Oniguruma patterns into optimized versions of themselves.
+This optimization includes both minification and performance improvements.
+Optimized regexes always match *exactly* the same strings.

 Example: